Mount Raung, East of Java, is one of the most active volcanoes on the island. The last eruption was in June 2015.

 I find some fresh offerings from the few Hindus left living in Java.
 I did not resist and took some riped bananas.
 The material part of the offerings can be consumed by humans, the spiritual part remains to the gods.

-After a few hours to admire the view, we leave partly frozen to the village.
+After few hours to admire the view, we leave partly frozen to the village.
 A long descent awaits us.

 We reach the motorbike at 5PM, tired after more than 15 hours from the wake up.
 We ate something and, although the vegetation was dense and we had no idea what was hiding through it, we fell asleep in the song of birds.

-The next day at 6AM we woke from the light and the distant noise of the voices.
+The next day at 6AM we woke up from the light and the distant noise of the voices.
 The locals wake up in the morning to avoid the heat.
 At lunch no one is working.

 Our place was right in the middle of a rubber tree plantation.
 People were burning the vegetation and we could hear the fire getting closer and closer.
 We gathered our luggage and left, thinking of the street food place where we had eaten before starting the trekking, hungry and thirsty.